-5.5 The claimant's household
+5.6 The claimant's household (applies to class D & class E)

 For CTR consideration needs to be given to the claimants family and household.
-Different categories of people affect the assessment of CTR in different ways..
+Different categories of people affect the assessment of CTR in different ways.

 The members of a claimant's household include: